isabella232/Specs-18/MachinesAndDeploymentTargets/index.md

 # Migration

 Migrating the data for this change will revolve around creating a DeploymentTarget record matched to every existing Machine record, with the appropriate fields moved across.
+Tentacle machines will have a resulting Windows target and SSH machines will have a resulting Linux target.

 Machine records for all things that aren't Tentacles or SSH can then be removed.